FaceONNX/FaceONNX/FaceONNX/models/README.md

-# ONNX models of FaceONNX are not provided in Git.
+# Models of FaceONNX are not provided in Git.